Autopsy in Spain for ex-Angola leader amid foul play claims

 Madrid (AFP) – An autopsy has been carried out on in Spain on former Angolan President Jose Eduardo dos Santos, who died last week in Barcelona, at the request of one of his daughters who suspects foul play, her lawyers said Monday.

-The results of the autopsy are not yet available, a spokesperson for Tchize dos Santos' lawyers said.
+The results of the autopsy, which was carried out over the weekend, are not yet available, a spokesperson for Tchize dos Santos' lawyers said.

 A Barcelona court authorised the post-mortem on Friday, the day of his death, a court spokeswoman said.